Accelerated Randomized Mirror Descent Algorithms For Composite Non-strongly Convex Optimization

-\begin{itemize} \item Our main contribution is the incorporation the variance reduction technique and the general acceleration methods of Tseng to propose a framework of exact as well as inexact accelerated stochastic mirror descent (ASMD and iASMD, respectively) algorithms for the large-scale non-strongly convex optimization problem \eqref{eq:composite}.
+Our main contribution is the incorporation of the variance reduction technique and the general acceleration methods of Tseng to propose a framework of exact as well as inexact accelerated randomized mirror descent (ARMD and inexact ARMD, respectively) algorithms for the non-strongly convex optimization problem \eqref{eq:composite}.
 At each stage of our inexact algorithms, proximal points are allowed to be calculated inexactly.
-Under a suitable choice of the errors in the calculation of proximal points, our algorithms can achieve the optimal convergence rate. \item When the component functions $f_i$ are non-smooth, we give a scheme for minimizing the corresponding non-smooth problem.
-The rate obtained using our smoothing scheme significantly improves the rate obtained using subgradient methods or stochastic subgradient methods. \item We later apply the scheme to solve a class of composite convex concave optimization, which represents many optimization problems such as data-driven robust optimization, two stage stochastic programming, or some stochastic interdiction models. \end{itemize}
+When the component functions $f_i$ are non-smooth, we give a scheme for minimizing the corresponding non-smooth problem.
+The rate obtained using our smoothing scheme significantly improves the rate obtained using subgradient methods or stochastic subgradient methods.

-The paper is organized as follows.
-In Section \ref{sec:pre}, we give some preliminaries for the paper.
-The exact and inexact accelerated stochastic mirror descent methods and their convergence analysis are considered in Section \ref{sec:iASMD}.
-In Section \ref{sec:intro_cc}, we give an introduction to a class of composite convex concave optimization, consider a smoothing approximation for max-type functions and propose a version of iASMD to solve the problem.
-Finally, computational results are given in Section \ref{sec:experiment}.
+\textbf{Paper structure}.
+Sect~\ref{sec:pre} provides some preliminaries.
+The proposed ARMD and inexact ARMD methods and their convergence analysis are presented in Sect.~\ref{sec:iASMD}.
+Computational results are given in Sect.~\ref{sec:experiment}, and proofs are in the Appendix.